Progne subis

 should be fitted with the proper predator guards.
 Ground predators include,

-among others, raccoons, snakes, squirrels, cats, and are the easiest to
+among others, raccoons, snakes, squirrels, cats, etc, and are the easiest to

 guard against.
 There are many different designs of pole guards and available